PyMVPA/PyMVPA/doc/source/tutorial2_datasets.rst

 This "complication" is done to be able to extend attributes with additional functionality that is often needed and can offer significant speed-up of processing.
-For example, sample attributes carry a list of there unique values, that is only computed once (when first requested) and can subsequently be directly accessed without repeated and expensive searches:
+For example, sample attributes carry a list of there unique values.
+This list is only computed once (when first requested) and can subsequently be accessed directly without repeated and expensive searches:

   >>> ds.sa['some_attr'].unique
   array([0, 1, 3])

-However, for most interactive use of PyMVPA this type of attribute access is relatively complicated (a lot to type), therefore collections offer direct attribute access by name:
+However, for most interactive use of PyMVPA this type of attribute access is relatively complicated (too much typing), therefore collections offer direct attribute access by name:

   >>> ds.sa.some_attr
   array([0, 1, 1, 3])

-The sample attribute collection also aims to preserve data integrity, by disallowing improper attributes:
+Another purpose of the sample attribute collection is to preserve data integrity, by disallowing improper attributes:

 .. code-block:: python